-Written by David Evans, PhD, MBA Last modified on January 25, 2018
+Written by Dr. David Evans Last modified on April 22, 2019

-The day after surgery you will have a follow-up visit with your eye surgeon, who will evaluate your recovery and test your vision.
+The day after surgery you will have a follow-up visit with your surgeon, who will evaluate your recovery and test your vision.
 Typically, vision is greatly improved immediately after surgery.
-For driving, the minimal amount of time before you should be OK to drive is 24 hours after cataract surgery, though you are strongly advised to wait for confirmation from your doctor based on your follow-up examination.
-Everyone reacts differently to surgery, so some people might recover more quickly than others.
+For driving, the minimal amount of time before you should be OK to drive is 24 hours after the fact, though you are strongly advised to wait for confirmation from your doctor based on your follow-up examination.
+Everyone reacts differently to cataract surgery, so some people might recover more quickly than others.
 Your doctor may advise you to avoid driving for a longer period of time, just to be safe.
-This means you should plan on having someone to drive you at least two times: to your home immediately after surgery; and back to the doctor’s office the day after for your follow-up visit.
+This means you should plan on having someone to drive you at least two times: to your home immediately after surgery, and back to the doctor’s office the day after for your follow-up visit.

 Keep in mind that cataract surgery has proven to be an extremely safe and effective restorative procedure, with more than 3 million surgeries performed each year in the U.S. alone.
 Often requiring 15 minutes or less, recovery tends to be smooth and trouble free.
 You may be required to wear a protective eye shield for a few days after surgery, and it may take a week or so for your vision to completely adapt.
 If you have any questions or concerns, you should speak with your eye doctor immediately.